k8ssandra/k8ssandra/docs/content/en/tasks/backup-restore/_index.md

   disabled: false
 ```

+This resource must be created in the same Kubernetes cluster and namespace as the `CassandraDatacenter` resource referenced in the spec, here `cassandradatacenter/dc1`.
 The above definition would trigger a differential backup of `dc1` every day at 1:30 AM.
 The status of the backup schedule will be updated with the last execution and next execution times:

 ```yaml